Ashamed of Your Accent - When Being Laughed at for How You Talk Leaves Scars

 Summary

 A dialect is not inferior speech; it is a rich cultural heritage.
 Being able to speak a dialect is a skill, not something to be ashamed of.
-Having the flexibility to switch between standard speech and dialect while taking pride in your own language - that is what it means to be free from dialect shame.
+Having the flexibility to switch between standard speech and dialect while taking pride in your own language is what liberation from dialect shame looks like.